+

 How do you add fractions with different denominators?+

 Find the LCD (Least Common Denominator), convert both fractions to use it, then add the numerators.
 Example: 1/2 + 1/3.
-LCD is 6.
+LCD = 6.
 Convert: 3/6 + 2/6 = 5/6.
-Steps: multiply 1×3 and 2×3 to get 3/6, multiply 1×2 and 3×2 to get 2/6, then add: (3+2)/6 = 5/6.
+Steps: multiply 1 × 3 and 2 × 3 to get 3/6, multiply 1 × 2 and 3 × 2 to get 2/6, then add: (3+2)/6 = 5/6.
+The LCD is the smallest number both denominators divide into evenly.

 How do you multiply fractions?+

 Multiply the numerators together and the denominators together, then simplify.
 Example: 2/3 × 3/4 = (2×3)/(3×4) = 6/12 = 1/2.
 You can also cross-simplify before multiplying — divide 2 and 4 by 2 (getting 1 and 2), divide 3 and 3 by 3 (getting 1 and 1), leaving 1/1 × 1/2 = 1/2.
+Cross-simplification avoids large intermediate numbers.

 How do you divide fractions?+

 Keep-Change-Flip (KCF): keep the first fraction, change division to multiplication, flip (invert) the second fraction.
-Example: 5/6 ÷ 2/3 = 5/6 × 3/2 = 15/12 = 5/4 = 1¼.
-The rule works because dividing by a fraction is the same as multiplying by its reciprocal.
+Example: 5/6 ÷ 2/3 = 5/6 × 3/2 = 15/12 = 5/4 = 1 and 1/4.
+The rule works because dividing by a fraction is mathematically identical to multiplying by its reciprocal.
+KCF works for all fractions including negative ones and improper fractions.

 How do you simplify a fraction?+

 Find the GCF (Greatest Common Factor) of the numerator and denominator, then divide both by it.
 Example: 12/18.
-GCF of 12 and 18 is 6.
-12÷6 = 2, 18÷6 = 3.
+GCF(12,18) = 6.
+12/6 = 2, 18/6 = 3.
 Simplified: 2/3.
-A fraction is fully simplified when the only common factor of numerator and denominator is 1.
+A fraction is fully simplified when GCF(numerator, denominator) = 1.
+All results from this calculator are automatically simplified to lowest terms.

 How do you convert a mixed number to an improper fraction?+

 Multiply the whole number by the denominator, add the numerator, keep the same denominator.
-Example: 2¾ = (2×4 + 3)/4 = 11/4.
-To reverse it (improper to mixed): divide numerator by denominator.
-The quotient is the whole number, the remainder is the new numerator.
-11÷4 = 2 remainder 3 = 2¾.
+Example: 2 and 3/4 = (2×4 + 3)/4 = 11/4.
+To reverse (improper to mixed): divide numerator by denominator.
+11 ÷ 4 = 2 remainder 3, so 11/4 = 2 and 3/4.
+Mixed numbers like 2 and 3/4 can be entered by converting to improper fractions first.